 Extreme Learning Machines (ELM) reduce the complexity behind an FF network by creating a sparse, random connection of hidden layers.
 They require less computing power, and the actual efficiency depends very much on tasks and data.

 An echo status network (ESN) is a subdivision of a repeating network.
 Data passes through the input, and if multiple iterations are monitored, only the weight between hidden layers is updated after that.

 To be honest, besides multiple theoretical benchmarks, I don’t know any practical use of this Network.
 Any comments is welcomed.

 Deep Residual Network(DRN) passes parts of input values to the next level.
 This feature makes it possible to reach many layers (up to 300 layers), but they are actually recurrent neural network(RNN) without a clear delay.

-Kohonen network (KN) introduces the "cell distance" feature.
-For the most part used for classification, this network tries to adjust their cells to make the most probable response to a particular input.
+Kohonen network (KN) introduces the “cell distance” feature.
+For the most part, used for classification, this network tries to adjust its cells to make the most probable response to a particular input.
 When some cells are updated, the cells closest to them are also updated.

 Much like SVM, these networks are not always considered “real” neural networks.

 Support Vector Machines (SVMs) are used for binary categorical work and the result will be “yes” or “no” regardless of how many dimensions or inputs the network processes.